 Being Bilingual myself, I felt drawn to the teaching method here.
 It is great to work at a small-scale school where the classes are small so that I can get to know the students much better and guide them in their development.
 In this way, I can pay attention to each individual and help promote the growth mindset of each child.
 In my spare time I enjoy running, visiting museums, traveling and spending time with my family and friends.
 I am very excited to be part of the WBPS teaching team.

-I am the English teacher in the Giraffe class.
+I am the English teacher in the Eagle class.
 I grew up in the beautiful north of Germany and completed my Bachelor of Education (International Teacher Edcuation for primary schools) in the Netherlands.
 Over the past four years, I have had many inspiring experiences teaching at different international schools in Germany as well as in Brazil which enabled me to develop my skills in becoming a mindful, caring, and skilled teacher.
 I have always wanted to work with children and after having spent a year in Australia my desire to learn about different cultures and international pedagogy arose.
 I aspire to create a classroom environment in which all students can thrive based on their needs and interests.
 Humor, curiosity, and adaptability are traits that I believe to be important for a great learning environment, hence I try to encourage those in my students as well.
 I am passionate about drawing, dancing, trying new recipes or exploring new places, and I am very excited to join the WBPS community!

 I am the Dutch teacher for the Eagle Class.
 I was born and raised in the same street as the school (Jan Luijkenstraat), so it feels like coming home, being able to work at this school.
 After high school, I studied at a French University in Montpellier and graduated from the Amsterdam University in History of Art.
 After working for a while in that field, I started my own catering company, Peperwortel, at the Overtoom.
 Twenty years of business owning made me take a sabbatical to travel and broaden my views, then I decided that I wanted to do something that really mattered.
 For me that meant working with children.
 I did the fast-lane teacher education and worked with great fulfillment at several schools.
 Winford Bilingual combines aspects that I can really relate to: international orientated, excellent education, a small close knitted community where the development of children in a safe and challenging surrounding is key.